kobotoolbox/kobotoolbox-org-v2/_posts/2021-12-10-building-better-longitudinal-surveys-with-dynamic-data-attachments.md

 There are many reasons why a researcher may need to set up a longer term survey, requiring different data to be collected over a period of time.

-We are proud to announce that KoBoToolbox now allows you to link and automatically include data collected across projects.
+We are proud to announce that KoboToolbox now allows you to link and automatically include data collected across projects.
 By dynamically linking survey projects, you can retain all of your initial data from the original survey, or “parent project”, and then have the necessary data automatically